soopertramp/DataDetective_app/README.md

 - `Data cleaning`: The app provides various data cleaning functions, such as handling missing values, removing duplicates, handling outliers, converting data types, converting to lowercase, and one-hot encoding categorical variables.

 - `Data visualization`: Users can visualize the dataset using various plots and charts to gain insights and identify patterns in the data.

-- `Data profiling report`: The app generates a comprehensive data profiling report using pandas-profiling, providing detailed statistics, distributions, correlations, and interactive visualizations of the dataset.
+Also you can download the plots.

 - `Export cleaned dataset`: Users can download the cleaned dataset in CSV format.